by GDL 629 19136

 “To see you so withered and frail… I would not have this.
 You are needed… as an earthly reminder… of Dream.”

 “I’m… dying… aren’t I?”
-Wes could feel himself slipping away; in the corner of his sight, he spotted a petite woman wearing an ankh.
-She was as chalk-white as the backdrop, her jet black hair tousled unruly in contrast.
+Wes could feel himself slipping away.
+In the corner of his sight, he spotted a petite woman wearing an ankh.
+She was as chalk-white as the backdrop, her jet-black hair tousled and unruly in contrast.

 “Hi, Wesley,” she spoke in a warm, cheery voice.
 “Normally, you’d be seeing me when it’s time to go.”